Jordy Hiwula: Doncaster Rovers

 On 10 July 2021, Hiwula joined League One side Doncaster Rovers on a two-year deal.

 Ross County

 On 28 June 2022, Hiwula joined Scottish Premiership side Ross County for a nominal fee, signing a two-year deal with the club.
+After scoring four goals in 27 appearances for the club, Hiwula was released by Ross County on 4 September 2023.

+Morecambe

+On 22 February 2024, Hiwula joined League Two club Morecambe on a short-term contract until the end of the season.

+Boston United

+On 12 August 2025, over one year after his departure from Morecambe, Hiwula joined National League club Boston United.

 International career

 Hiwula has represented England at U18 level, scoring once in a 3–0 win against Poland, and at U19 level, where he scored on his debut against Estonia.

 Personal life

-Hiwula was born in England and is of Angolan descent.
-Hiwula is a Manchester United fan and his school nickname was Deckchair.
+Hiwula was born in England and is of Congolese descent.
+Hiwula is a Manchester United fan.